The Trail of the Lonesome Pine (novel): Adaptations

 The Trail of the Lonesome Pine was first adapted for the stage by Eugene Walter.
 The 1912 Broadway production starred Berton Churchill and Walter's wife, Charlotte Walker.
 An adaptation was filmed in 1914.
 In the 1916 film adaptation directed by Cecil B. DeMille, Charlotte Walker reprised her Broadway role, starring with Thomas Meighan.
 A 1923 film adaptation starring Mary Miles Minter and Antonio Moreno is considered a lost film.

 A 1936 motion picture was directed by Henry Hathaway.
-Starring Sylvia Sidney, Henry Fonda, and Fred MacMurray, the film was nominated for an Academy Award for Best Original Song for Louis Alter and Sidney D. Mitchell's "A Melody for the Sky."
+Starring Sylvia Sidney, Henry Fonda, and Fred MacMurray, the film was nominated for an Academy Award for Best Original Song for Louis Alter and Sidney D. Mitchell's "A Melody From The Sky."
 It was also awarded the Venice Film Festival Award for Best Color Film.
 Hathaway's version marked the first time the Technicolor process was used for outdoor filmmaking.

 The 1916 DeMille adaptation features an additional plot angle of Hale being a revenue agent seeking out "moonshiners."
 It also omitted much of the subplot concerning the Falin family.
 Henry Hathaway's 1936 version, which was the first feature film to be filmed outdoors in full (three-strip) Technicolor, remains relatively faithful to the original novel.

 The novel was adapted into a successful stage play by Earl Hobson Smith and Clara Lou Kelly.
 Since 1964, the play has been performed in an outdoor theater in Big Stone Gap, Virginia, the hometown of the novel's author.
 It is considered the longest running outdoor drama in the United States and was designated the "official outdoor drama" by the Commonwealth of Virginia in 1994.